patka00/documentation/for-developers/quick-start-for-developers.md

 | mrenclave | app fingerprint used for confidential computing use cases \(default empty\) |

 {% hint style="info" %}
-The default app is the public docker image [iexechub/vanityeth](https://hub.docker.com/r/iexechub/vanityeth)
+The default app is the public docker image [iexechub/python-hello-world](https://hub.docker.com/repository/docker/iexechub/python-hello-world)

-This application allows to generate an ethereum with a specific address starting pattern by generating thousands of random wallets.
-This process requiring high computation power is enabled by running the app on iExec.

-Disclaimer: Don't use this app output wallet to store any value as output may be accessed by an untrusted actor.
-You will learn how to protect data in a next chapter.
+Given an input string, the application generates an ASCII art greeting.
 {% endhint %}

 You can deploy this application on iExec, it will run out of the box.
 Where you are confident with iExec concept, you can read [Your first app](your-first-app.md) and learn how to setup your own app on iExec.